Brand mascots: The world’s most famous mascot logos

 Mr Peanut (Planters) Logo

-Elegantly dressed with a monocle, top hat, and cane, Mr. Peanut stands as a testament to the timeless appeal of the Planters brand.
-This iconic figure, which has graced the brand’s products and advertisements for over a century, has become synonymous with quality and distinction in the world of nuts.
+Elegantly dressed in a monocle, hat, and cane, Mr. Peanut is a testament to the enduring appeal of the Planters brand.
+This iconic figure, who has adorned the brand’s products and advertising for over a century, has become synonymous with quality and distinction in the world of nuts.

-Introduced a decade after the inception of the Planters Company, Mr. Peanut was more than just a mascot.
-He embodied the brand’s spirit, adding a touch of elegance and relatability.
-He humanized the company, making it more approachable and memorable to its consumers.
+Appearing a decade after Planters was founded, Mr. Peanut was more than just a mascot.
+He embodied the spirit of the brand, giving it elegance and lightness.
+He humanized the company, making it more accessible and memorable to consumers.

 Pennybags (Monopoly)